The Feast 2014

 Wolff OlinsWebsite Twitter

 John Hearn is a Global Principal at Wolff Olins.
 In his role, he leads teams to help clients achieve far-reaching goals and has invented new products, services, and business models from the ground up.
-He is co-author of Future of Money report who continues to apply his experience to inspiring others.
+He is co-author of The Future of Money report who continues to apply his experience to inspiring others.
 Amy Lee is a Senior Strategist at Wolff Olins whose strength lies in creating and leading meaningful workshops that push others to think outside of the box.
 Amy is a rigorous and creative thinker who uses her commercial and corporate experience to bring a fresh perspective to brand strategy and innovation.
 Mark Bosse is an Associate Strategist at Wolff Olins.
-Mark as worked on a range of strategy engagements bringing his research prowess to bear on helping complex organizations take an insights-driven approach to solving their challenges.
+Mark has worked on a range of strategy engagements bringing his research prowess to bear on helping complex organizations take an insights-driven approach to solving their challenges.